 What is Manganese?

-Manganese is a chemical element, a hard, brittle, silvery metal.
-It’s a naturally occurring mineral found in various forms, including in rocks, soil, and water.
-Manganese is essential for human health as a trace mineral.
+Manganese is a naturally occurring chemical element.
+It’s a hard, brittle, silvery metal, often found in minerals alongside iron.
+Manganese is crucial for human health as a trace mineral,

 How is it Used?

-Manganese is primarily used in the production of steel – about 95% of all manganese produced in the world is used for this purpose.
-A portion of the remaining production is used as a component in some types of batteries, like the ones used in mobile phones and electric vehicles.
-The EV battery industry is, however, increasingly moving away from manganese as a component in its batteries.
+Manganese is primarily used in the production of steel – approximately 95% of worldwide production is used for this purpose.
+Manganese is also used in some types of batteries, including those in cell phones and electric vehicles.
+The EV industry, however, has been increasingly moving away from manganese as a component of its batteries.

 What are the Risks?